 Yes, it is intellectually demanding, but it can be incredibly rewarding if you are prepared to work hard.
 Philosophy is a highly prized, challenging, academic discipline.
 The arguments and concepts that we discuss will stretch even the most able minds.
 However, the department is very well resourced.
 We have lots of experience teaching difficult, abstract ideas.
 We are able to provide students with plenty of support, which includes bespoke booklets and video lectures covering every topic on the syllabus.

-Is there much coursework?
+Is there much homework?

 Yes.
 While there is no externally assessed coursework in Philosophy, there are weekly pieces of homework, which will take students several hours to complete.
 Students will also be expected to go through their notes after lessons, in order to consolidate their knowledge of the topics.